Sean Williams (cricketer): International career

+On 12 May 2024, he announced his retirement from Twenty20 Internationals (T20Is).

+Williams made his best Test match score to date in the first of a two-match series against Afghanistan in December 2024, compiling 154 from 174 balls including 10 fours and three sixes.

 Personal life

-He attended Falcon College in Esigodini, Zimbabwe.
+He attended Falcon College in Esigodini, Zimbabwe and Petra High School in Bulawayo, Zimbabwe.
 His father is Collin Williams, a former first-class cricketer and a national field hockey coach, and his brother Matthew Williams has played first-class cricket in Zimbabwe for Matabeleland Tuskers.
 His mother Patricia McKillop, was a field hockey player, who was a member of the Zimbabwe national team that won the gold medal at the 1980 Summer Olympics His step brother, Michael McKillop is also a first-class cricketer and a field hockey player who played for Matabeleland and also served as the captain of the Zimbabwe men's national field hockey team.

 He married Chantelle Dexter in Bulawayo in April 2015.